hausdorff/davidbalbert.github.com/_posts/2014-01-04-building-search-engines.md

 A good example of this is NoSQL datastores.
 It is generally a huge struggle to stably deploy current OSS NoSQL solutions on a couple hundred, let alone a couple thousand nodes.
 Facebook gave up on Cassandra, and Twitter stopped trying to migrate after a couple years' effort.

-In contrast, Amazon, Google, and MS all have stable deployments on clusters that are *an order of magnitude* larger than the largest known OSS NoSQL store (excepting maybe Riak).
+In contrast, Amazon and Google both have stable deployments on clusters that are *an order of magnitude* larger than the largest known OSS NoSQL store (excepting maybe Riak).

 Another problem is that these solutions tend to be developed end-to-end, so that they all fit together, and are designed to work together.
 This is not usually true of OSS, where you tend to cobble together lots of ill-fitting tools until your system starts limping along.